csimal/tpp/readme.txt

 "ContrainteStatut.txt", "ContrainteGenre.txt", "ContrainteDipl.txt", "ContrainteAge.txt", "BelgiqueConting.txt")
 in a directory called "tpp" and run
 "sbatch job.sh" in the directory containing tpp.
-The resulting files are written in "tpp/result".
+The resulting files are written in "tpp/result" which must exist before exection.
 This will run 200 simulations.

 Alternatively, you can run the 200 simulations locally by running "bash run.sh" in the directory containing the compiled code.